-1. INTRODUCTION
+I. INTRODUCTION

 Matter motion in a gravitational field may be affected, among others, by radiation forces.
-The case in which both the gravity and radiation fields originate in the same body has been discussed extensively in astrophysical context for decades.
-The Eddington argument, for instance, describes the outward radial force exerted by momentum transfer by radiation from a star and determines the conditions under which such force balances the inward gravitational force.
+The case in which both the gravity and radiation fields originate in the same body has been discussed extensively in the astrophysical context for decades.
+The Eddington argument, for instance, describes the outward radial force exerted by momentum transfer by radiation from a star and determines the conditions under which such a force balances the inward gravitational force.
 The corresponding critical luminosity of a star separates the regime of radial infall from that of radial escape.
 It has long been known also that radiation can remove angular momentum from matter in motion around a star.
-Radiation absorbed by a particle is in general re-emitted isotropically in the reference frame of the particle.
-However re-emission in the star reference frame is (slightly) beamed along the direction of motion owing to relativistic aberration, such that the particle recoils opposite to its velocity and a fraction of its angular momentum is transferred to the radiation field.
-This effect was first studied by Poynting in 1903 [1], based on a classical treatment, and extended to special relativity by Robertson in 1937 [2]; it has since then been termed Poynting-Robertson (PR) effect (or radiation drag).
-Both authors had in mind applications to the motion of comets, dusts, and cm-size bodies in the solar system, for which Newtonian gravity suffices 1.
-The Sun is treated as a point-like source of gravity and radiation in a flat Minkowski spacetime, with straight light rays propagating outwards; the test particle moves in a planar orbit and reradiates energy at the same rate at which it receives it from the radiation field.
-Special relativistic equations are written in the test particle reference frame and then transformed to the reference system of the Sun
+Radiation absorbed by a particle is in general reemitted isotropically in the reference frame of the particle.
+However reemission in the star reference frame is (slightly) beamed along the direction of motion owing to relativistic aberration, such that the particle recoils opposite to its velocity and a fraction of its angular momentum is transferred to the radiation field.
+This effect was first studied by Poynting in 1903 relativity by Robertson in 1937 [2]; it has since then been termed the Poynting-Robertson (PR) effect (or radiation drag).
+Both authors had in mind applications to the motion of comets, dusts, and centimeter-size bodies in the Solar